 \section{Abstract}

 Tullock contests model real-life scenarios that range from competition among proof-of-work blockchain miners to rent-seeking and lobbying activities.
 We show that continuous-time best-response dynamics in Tullock contests with convex costs converges to the unique equilibrium using Lyapunov-style arguments.
 We then use this result to provide an algorithm for computing an approximate equilibrium.
-We also establish convergence of related discrete-time dynamics, e.g., when the agents best-respond to the empirical average action of other agents.
+We also establish convergence of related discrete-time dynamics, e.g., fictitious play.
 These results indicate that the equilibrium is a reliable predictor of the agents' behavior in these games.